ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 This is useful when testing a new lookup or checking why a field is being sent to a particular service.

-### Check interpreter status

-`interpreter.status` shows whether the gateway is running and summarizes active requests, remote-service usage, and operation-cache activity.
-You can expose the fields you need through a health or diagnostics endpoint.

 ### Metrics and tracing

 Metrics are opt-in: